403studios/stack-ws/README.md

 5. Setup a debriefing session to review your findings and discuss your results.

-**Important Note** Don't be shy!
+**Important Note:** Don't be shy!
 Ask questions if you're unsure of what to do.
 The goal of this exercise is not to trick you or evaluate your psychic abilities.
 We both get more out of this exercise if you ask questions and provide feedback along the way.

 Feel free to use anything you have been given and any tools at your disposal.